Adam S. Weinberg

 20th President of Denison University

-A native of Texas, Dr. Weinberg’s passion for ice hockey took him to New England, where he attended Deerfield Academy and Bowdoin College, graduating magna cum laude.
-He studied at Cambridge University before earning his master’s and doctoral degrees in sociology from Northwestern University.
-He has co-authored two books, Urban Recycling and the Search for Sustainable Development and Local Environmental Struggles, and currently is writing a book on the relationship between higher education and civil society.
-He also has published articles in The Washington Quarterly, The Chronicle of Higher Education, Inside Higher Education, Peer Review and a range of academic journals.
+A native of Texas, Dr. Weinberg’s passion for ice hockey took him to New England, where he attended Deerfield Academy and Bowdoin College.
+He studied at Cambridge University before earning his master’s and doctoral degrees in sociology at Northwestern University.
+He has published widely.